The new waste transfer station is progressing well, with the facility due to open in 2019 to coincide with the closure of the landfill site.

 The amount of gas being extracted from the site has increased since this extra gas infrastructure has been in place, reducing the risk of odour.
 In addition to the capping works we also constructed a new haul road that vehicles will be able to use to access the upper levels of the landfill site.
 This will allow us to maximise future capping areas in the site.

 We decided the landfill site will be closed when it reaches its current capacity.
-Between now and closure of the landfill which is expected to take place in 2017, a project will take place to build a new waste transfer station at Easter Langlee.
+A project will take place to build a new waste transfer station at Easter Langlee.

 When the landfill site closes, this transfer station will accept the waste that the landfill site used to accept.